ytaa2021/soccermatchpredictor/README.md

 How could we minimize bias in our data and model?
 We can ensure that all players we need are present within the database and we can also use multiple databases to obtain data to ensure consistency.
 How should we “audit” our code and data?
+We should audit our code and data by checking for missing data, updating our data when necessary, and most importantly, making sure our code and data is transparent and open.
 ##Impact Questions:
 Do we expect different errors rates for different sub-groups in the data?
 There may be more errors towards smaller clubs facing each other due to there not being sufficient data to make an accurate prediction.